Ryan Seacrest Responds To Rumors He’s Replacing Nick Cannon On ‘AGT’ [Video]

 USA Today reported that Nick Cannon wrote on social media that he was “deeply saddened” about leaving, but claimed that he was “threatened with termination” by NBC bosses after making the joke because speaking negatively about the network violated the terms of his contract.

-Nick did not name his possible replacement in his statement, and has not commented on the possibility of Ryan taking on his former hosting role, though Seacrest’s name was quickly thrown into the mix following the demise of American Idol, which aired its farewell season last year.
+Nick did not name his possible replacement in his statement and has not commented on the possibility of Ryan taking on his former hosting role, though Seacrest’s name was quickly thrown into the mix following the demise of American Idol, which aired its farewell season last year.

 Though Ryan is playing coy for now, fans were quick to suggest Seacrest replace Cannon on the NBC show on Twitter, claiming that the host is more than likely the top possible replacement following Nick’s sensational decision to quit.